topi314/led-control/README.md

 or download teh latest release as zip and unpack it

+---

+## Start

-to start the frontend and backend just run the start script:
+To start the frontend and backend just run the start script:
 ```
 $ chmod +x start.sh
 $ ./start.sh